 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Jefferson's encryption uses a cylinder of several vertical rotating wheels.
-Each of the twenty-six letters of the alphabet are randomly written on the edge of each wheel.
+Jefferson's wheel is a polyalphabetical cipher that uses a cylinder made of several vertical rotating wheels.
+Each of the 26 letters of the alphabet are randomly written on the edge of each wheel.

 There are several versions of the cylinder, each with a different alphabet number (between 10 and 25), and different alphabets all in a possibly modifiable order.